mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 ---
 title: "Karma in Buddhism"
 ---
-## June 6, 1987 Dharma Talk by Dainin Katagiri Roshi
+## May 23, 1987 Dharma Talk by Dainin Katagiri Roshi

 [List](list#1987) \|
 [Previous](1986-06-28-Turning-the-Three-Poisons-into-Wheels) \|